cloudmesh-community/book/chapters/iaas/futuresystems/futuresystems.md

 This lesson explains how to create a portal account, which is the first step in gaining access to FutureSystems.

-See Lesson 4 and 7 for SSH key generation on Linux, OSX or Windows.
+See Lesson 4 and 7 for SSH key generation on Linux, macOS or Windows.

 [:clapper: Python 11:50 FutureGrid Introduction](http://youtu.be/X6zeVEALzTk)